xHoang/Timechain/README.md

 ## Timechain - A proof of Existence dApp (w/ IPFS)

-- The link requires you to install metamask.
-It may take a while to load as well.
-Please be patient!
+- The link requires you to install metamask. and CURRENTLY REQUIRES AN IPFS DAEMON running.
+Currently working on a none IPFS Daemon needed to be ran
 -----------------------------------------------------
 ### Timechain: Uploading a file
 <img src="https://media.giphy.com/media/SSET2PZtIhO1SjGCEg/giphy.gif"/>